prysmaticlabs/documentation/docs/introduction/about-our-public-testnet.md

 title: On the Public Testnet
 sidebar_label: On the Public Testnet
 ---
-  The various features and limitations of the Prysm 'Sapphire' Phase 0 testnet release.
+  The various features and limitations of the Prysm 'Topaz' Phase 0 testnet release.